Keep up to date with One River News by joining our Facebook page, or sign up your email on the right.

 Employment – Fort Chipewyan and the Athabasca Oil Sands

 Michael Tyas is the managing editor of One River News.
 He graduated the University of Manitoba with an honours degree in environmental studies, and is a professional videographer and video trainer.
-He produced the feature length documentary "One River, Many Relations" in Fort Chipewyan, but is best known for helping to throw themed parties in Fort Smith, NT.
+He produced the feature length documentary "One River, Many Relations" in Fort Chipewyan.
+He continues to work with indigenous communities to share their stories around resource extraction, industrial development, and impacts on traditional territories.